rafalposwiata/annobot/README.md

 The Annobot platform is the first open-sourced platform for annotating and creating datasets through conversation with a chatbot.

 ### !!!
 The system is in the prototype phase.
-More detailed information and instructions on how to run the application to be available to the world will be available as soon as possible !!!
+More detailed information and instructions will be made available as soon as possible !!!

 ### 1. Functionalities